-If a student is unable to write an exam during the designated exam period, please contact the course Instructor as soon as possible.
+If a student is unable to write an exam during the designated period, it is that student's responsibility to contact the course Instructor as soon as possible - prior to the exam's close.
 Medical reasons must be supported by a physician's statement that test performance would be seriously affected by the illness, along with the physician's name and contact information.
-Non-medical reasons must also be supported.
-It is the student's responsibility to contact the Instructor to set up a make-up exam.
+Non-medical reasons must also be supported by acceptable documentation.
+The legitimacy of non-medical reasons is at the discretion of the Instructor.
 Unless a medical note, documentation of bereavement, or other acceptable documentation is presented, a grade of 0% will be assigned for any exam not written during the designated time.

 All students enter this course with a grade of 0%.
 You earn your grades.
 Should you be absent from class on a day during which mini-assignment grades are earned, those grades cannot simply be dismissed or ignored in the final tabulation of your course grade.
-Instead, to provide you an additional opportunity to earn those missed grades, their worth will be added to the worth of your third exam.
-As an example scenario, if you earn 8% out of 10% on mini assignments, the remaining unearned 2% will be added to the worth of Exam 3, so that it becomes worth 32% of your overall grade in the course.
+Instead, to provide you an additional opportunity to earn those missed grades, their worth will be added to the worth of your final exam.
+As an example scenario, if you earn 18% out of 20% on mini assignments, the remaining unearned 2% will be added to the worth of the final exam, so that it becomes worth 42% of your overall grade in the course.
 No documentation to support your absence from class is required for this adjustment.